rxhama/MST/README.md

 In your system's terminal, run the following commands.
 Wait until each process is finished to run the next:

-1. Navigate to project folder 'MST' until you see index.html etc. cd MST
+1. Navigate to project folder 'MST' (cd MST) until you are in the directory containing index.html.

 5. npm install